The Dunnington Mansion Foundation is a registered 501c3 nonprofit organization.

 We Need Your Help!

 We are raising money to cover website expenses, legal expenses, historical research and a professionally created documentary.
 Small amounts of funds are being used to stabilize the most critical areas of the mansion (without giving too much to investors that are just looking to make a profit).

 Currently, we are very much caught between a rock and a hard spot and to help fund the efforts to save the mansion.
 Hopefully, one day, we will be able to launch a full-scale fundraising campaign!

 If you would like to be a part of this amazing and ambitious project please donate today.
 Donations are tax deductible.
 No amount is too small and EVERY LITTLE BIT HELPS!!

-Any funds beyond the needs of the Foundation will be donated to the Farmville-Prince Edward Historical Society.
+Any funds beyond the needs of the Foundation or in the event that our mission is no longer viable will be donated to the Farmville-Prince Edward Historical Society.

-If you have questions, comments, or are uncomfortable donating through a digital platform please feel free to contacts us below!!
+If you have questions, comments, or are uncomfortable donating through a digital platform please feel free to contact us!!